Original

 Our train north is an adventure all of its own.
 We endeavour to snare some sleeper cabins however no matter from which vantage the journey will keep you captivated.
 The clunky old train rolls through timeless villages all the way to the Kachin hills

-The train arrives in Myitkina the capital of Kachin state.
-Historically significant as an outpost of various empires and a hub for the distinctive tribes of northern Burma.
-We do not plan anything for the remainder of the day as the train is notoriously late and we will settle in for a shower on arrival
+The train arrives in Myitkyina the capital of Kachin state.
+The town is historically significant as an outpost of various empires and a hub for the distinctive tribes of northern Burma.
+We do not plan anything for the remainder of the day as the train is notoriously late.
+On arrival we will settle in for a shower and a chance to relax after the rattling train journey north

 We take a short journey north to the confluence of the Mayhka and Malihka rivers.
 The great Irrawaddy begins here in this crystal clear merging of two streams.
-Perhaps a swim in the cool waters
+Perhaps a swim in the cool waters.
+The afternoon is free to explore this remote town full of all manner of folk from the surrounding regions

-Departing Myitkina we hope to catch a fastboat for the journey through the upper reaches of the Irrawaddy.
-Alternatively we may take to the road.
-We arrive in Bhamo, an old river settlement important in river trade for many a long year.
+Departing Myitkyina we hope to catch a fastboat for the journey through the upper reaches of the Irrawaddy.
+Alternatively we may take to the road if river conditions are not favourable.
+We arrive into Bhamo or Katha depending on road conditions, both old settlements important in river trade for many a long year.
 We enjoy a wonderful night here in this very remote backwater

 Day 10 - Irrawaddy Boat

 We have plans to depart downriver on our private river boat.
 If private boats are unavailable we can take the local ferries which is a wonderful experience meeting new friends and sharing stories with local river folk.
 Drifting down river through the 'defiles' of the Irrawaddy is a journey few people experience.
 Steep rocky cliffs are common and the vegetation is thick with bamboo.
-Sleeping on board and pulling into towns and villages we observe, up close and personal, river life as it has existed for many years
+During the journey south we plan to stop in the river settlement of Katha.
+George Orwell was posted here in the 1920’s and based his portrayal of an Irrawaddy river town on Katha for his novel “Burmese Days”.
+A few of the sights from the novel are still here.
+In the evening we will enjoy dinner on the river bank or on board followed by a campfire and a nightcap as required

 Day 11 - Irrawaddy Boat